24th – 25th April 2016

 That evening we decided to walk up to the top of Mount Phousi to watch the sun set.
 We were soooo hot when we got up there but it was well worth it, although we did miss the sun set as we were talking to someone we had met on the slow boat… whoops!

-A group of us walked down to the night market to get dinner – we found a vegetarian buffet for only 15,000 kip – I had no idea what any of it was but it tasted good, although now we think it might have given Daniel food poisoning… not so good.
+A group of us walked down to the night market to get dinner – we found a vegetarian buffet for only 15,000 kip – I had no idea what any of it was but it tasted good.

 After dinner me and Daniel went for a few drinks at a bar called Utopia which had been recommended to us.
 We had been there all of 5 minutes when the biggest thunderstorm I have ever witnessed in my life began… I’m talking thunder, lightening, force gail winds and rain falling like bullets.
 I literally thought the bar was going to fall down, the electricity cut out and everything was soaked!
 We couldn’t leave though as it was a 10 minute walk back so we waited for the storm to ease and then we RAN!
 We ended up going back out with the group of people we had got friendly with from the slow boat and met them in a little bar.
 As all the electricity was still out they had lit loads of candles, it was such a lovely atmosphere.